Geology

 Grading Mode: Standard Letter, Pass/No Pass

 The study of a geologic showcase--California.
 The geologic framework of our state and its corresponding geologic provinces; geologic factors which have influenced California's human history.
 The intimate interrelationships of geology with our agriculture, transportation, construction, mining, oil and gas industry, recreation and public welfare.
 Field trip required.
-May be taken for grades or on a pass/no pass basis.
+Graded or Pass/No Pass option.
 C-ID: GEOL 200.

 Catalog Program Pages Referencing GEOL A115